redhat-ai-dev/ai-lab-template/documentation/no-app/model-server/index.md

 This deployed model and model server is accessible for you to use how you see fit, some examples include:

-- Building your own custom AI application.
+- Building your own custom AI application
-- Hitting the server via CLI.
+- Hitting the server via CLI
-- Learning how AI systems work/are deployed.
+- Learning how AI systems work/are deployed